nbenkler/Stats285-Intro-To-Data-Science/HW_5/README.md

 hw5.md
   + completed markdown file for homework.

-  +NB: LaTeX commands and tables don't work in github .md documents so must open as .html doccument to view completed .md file
+  + NB: LaTeX commands and tables don't work in github .md documents so must open as .html doccument to view completed .md file